pattle/frontend-development-standards/html.md

+This is the HTML section of the front-end development standards

 ### Make your HTML semantic

 Markup your content in a semantic way to allow search engines and screen readers to better understand the nature of the content.
 Rather than using elements like `<div>` and `<span>` which don't have any meaning make use of HTML5's semantic elements.
 Below is an example of what a webpage might have looked like pre HTML5 where id's are being used to state what each element contains.